andreasdominik/NNHelferlein.jl/README.md

 Please be aware that the package is still in development and not yet compltetely tested.
 You may already use it on own risk.

+While reading this, I must add: the package is *almost* ready with an not-so-bad test coverage.
+If you see the tests passing in the moment, it may be save to use the helpers.

 As soon as dev. and tests are completed the package will be registered (however maybe under a different name).